bonitasoft/bonita-labs-doc/md/prerequisites.md

 | Apple Safari | latest version |

 Notes:
-1. ICI can be executed on Java 8.
+1. BICI can be executed on Java 8.
 Java 9 and above are not yet supported.
 1. All subscription edition are supported.
 1. Archive must be activated
-1. ICI has its own connection pool to connect to Bonita engine database.
+1. BICI has its own connection pool to connect to Bonita engine database.
 Ensure database has available connections in addition to Bonita connections

 :::info
-When installing ICI in evaluation mode, an active Internet connexion is required to download Docker images.
+When installing BICI in evaluation mode, an active Internet connexion is required to download Docker images.
 :::

 ## Skills

-ICI is not a Data Scientist tooling, so no particular skills are required to use the add-on
+BICI is not a Data Scientist tooling, so no particular skills are required to use the add-on

 ## Data